cjmurp/PatternAnalysis-2025/recognition/VQVAE_47450020/README.md

 **Total:** 12660

 This split is the standard split that is present in the keras_slices_data for the HipMRI Prostate study.
 This split is desirable.
-A large training set is needed to ensure the model learns the appropriate features and does not over generalise to the small data set.
+A large training set is needed to ensure the model learns the appropriate features and does not over overfit to the small data set.
 The percentage of 90 percent fits this purpose.
-A validate set was used while training to ensure that the model was not generalising to the training set.
+A validate set was used while training to ensure that the model was not overfitting to the training set.
 This means SSIM and loss can be plotted for the training and validate set for each epoch to appropriately monitor progress.
-Finally, the test set needs to be seperate again to ensure the model has not generalised to the training set and can output adequete results for unseen data.
+Finally, the test set needs to be seperate again to ensure the model has not overfitted to the training set and can output adequete results for unseen data.
 Both the validate and test set do not need to be as big as the training set, leaving 10 percent of the data between them.
 This split was inputted into three seperate dataloaders to be used by the model.

 ## 4. Model Architecture